mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P02-Abilities-and-Armor/content.md

----
-title: Build Ability and Armor Classes
+# Build Ability and Armor Classes
-slug: build-ability-and-armor-classes
----

 In this chapter we are going to make classes for Armor and Abilities so each of our heroes is unique and each battle has the potential to have a different outcome.